 What are you entitled to in a divorce settlement?

-In the UK, matrimonial finances are divided according to what is ‘fair’.
+In England and Wales, matrimonial finances are divided according to the reasonable needs of the separating couple and any children.
 Matrimonial finances can include:

 - The family home